alexanderkozlenko/random-org/README.md

 ### Features

-- The client has an ability to use a custom `HttpMessageInvoker` instanse to do HTTP requests.
+- The client has an ability to use a custom `HttpMessageInvoker` instance to do HTTP requests.
 A custom message invoker must have at least 2 minutes timeout for a request according to RANDOM.ORG API requirements.
 - All operations support cancellation via `CancellationToken`.

 ### Limitations